We Are Bringing Mineral Processors Together

 Oil sands mining and extraction processing utilizes similar principles from the mineral processing industry.
 The past collaborations between mineral processing operators, vendors, academics, consultants and government, which has proven to be very beneficial to the industries.
 The success of the collaborations are linked to having members get together to exchange ideas and best practices, professionalism and ethics.

-One critical priority of the regional groups and Technical Conference is to invite the instructors and students from the regional mineral processing educational institutions.
+One critical priority of our chapter and Technical Conference is to invite the instructors and students from the regional mineral processing educational institutions.
 This promotes new interactions and networking between new students coming into the industry and the operators and vendors.
-Our branch is pleased to invite the students from the local Keyano College, University of Alberta, University of Calgary, N.A.I.T and S.A.I.T students free of charge.
+Our branch is pleased to invite to our annual conference the students from the local Keyano College, University of Alberta, University of Calgary, N.A.I.T and S.A.I.T students free of charge.

 Make a positive impact – give back to the industry – Become a Speaker!

-It is important to get an opportunity for mineral process professionals to share their successes and failures, improve public speaking by presenting, promote the industry, create awareness, acquire professional development, networking (both technically & socially), investigate employment opportunities, improve relationships, trust, and reputation.
-Companies will often cover membership dues and giving back to the industry satisfies our ethical responsibility.
+It is important to get an opportunity for mineral process professionals to share their successes and failures, promote the industry, create awareness, acquire professional development, networking (both technically & socially), improve relationships, trust, and reputation.
 Through conferences like ours, successful people from mineral processing industry give back to the industry by supporting students, improving processes, reducing cost, managing environmental problems and working together.

-As stated on national web site, The formation of the Canadian Gold Metallurgists was predicated on the principle of “Cost plus tails”, i.e. obtaining the lowest possible cost per ton of ore milled (including reclamation costs) with the highest recovery possible.
+As stated on the Canadian Mineral Processors national web site (www.cmpsoc.ca), the formation of the Canadian Gold Metallurgists was predicated on the principle of “Cost plus tails”, i.e. obtaining the lowest possible cost per ton of ore milled (including reclamation costs) with the highest recovery possible.
 This focus on operators and their interests is maintained as a priority today.